 I believe that psychotherapy is a means of overcoming obstacles, opening doorways to self-discovery, and recognizing your potential.

-I offer both individual and couple therapy and enjoy working with older adolescents and adults.
+I offer individual therapy and enjoy working with a wide range of adults.
 I am well-experienced in treating various mood and behavioral disorders.
-In addition, I am especially interested in helping people with relationship problems, life-stage transitions (such as changes in employment status, divorce, “empty-nest” syndrome, or caring for elderly parents), women’s issues, and personal development.
+In addition, I am especially interested in helping people with relationship problems, life-stage transitions (such as young adulthood, entering or leaving the work force, “empty-nest” syndrome, or caring for elderly parents), women’s issues, and personal development.
 Reflective of my depth psychology orientation, I seek to help you understand how past experiences and unconscious processes may influence current problems or dysfunctional patterns.

 Through the integration of insight and external change, I believe people can regain a sense of personal direction over their lives, find new solutions, and feel good about their decisions.

 I utilize a focused approach and provide a comfortable, caring environment.
 The length of treatment and types of interventions are largely dependent upon the nature of the problem and the desired outcome.
 While some problems may be amenable to brief therapy (3-6 months), others are better suited to longer-term work.
 When treating specific symptoms such as phobias or panic attacks, I take a more active approach and may draw upon cognitive-behavioral strategies to help manage distress.
 However, when I help people identify and work through dysfunctional patterns in their relationships, my approach is more reflective and insight-oriented.
 Where appropriate, dream work is also incorporated.

 Most importantly, I value and respect the process of psychotherapy and foster a safe place to give voice to fears and concerns, consider alternatives, and discover options.